-- 6.8 Substantial change refers to the change leading to modification of the approved scope and/or nature of the accreditation status of a learning programme. - 6.9 While a substantial change proposed for an accredited programme needs to be approved by the HKCAAVQ for implementation, this type of change for an accredited programme under the College's PAA status can be proposed by the respective SB and approved by the AB without seeking the HKCAAVQ's approval. - 6.10 The substantial change processed by the HKCAAVQ normally takes 6 to 14 weeks for completion after the signed service agreement and the fee have been returned to the HKCAAVQ.
+- 6.8 Substantial change refers to the change leading to modification of the approved scope and/or nature of the accreditation status of a learning programme. - 6.9 A substantial change for an accredited programme can be proposed through re-LPA or through Substantial Change Assessment by the HKCAAVQ during the validity period of the accreditation status of the programme.
+Approval from HKCAAVQ is needed for implementation.
+This type of change for an accredited programme under the College's PAA status can be proposed by the respective SB and approved by the AB without seeking the HKCAAVQ's approval. - 6.10 The Substantial Change Assessment processed by the HKCAAVQ normally takes 6 to 14 weeks for completion after the signed service agreement with the payment were sent to the HKCAAVQ.
 Once the proposed change was approved by the internal QA mechanism, QAO will submit an application with the required assessment fee to the HKCAAVQ with relevant and sufficient supporting documents. - 6.11 The possible outcomes are approval or non-approval.
 Where deemed necessary, HKCAAVQ may stipulate condition(s) (i.e., Pre-condition(s) and/or Requirement(s)) and/or Restriction(s) to an approval for substantial change.
 During the assessment, the proposed change may be processed by means of a paper-based review exercise, meeting or an on-site visit.